git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 It's kind of like [*Street Fighter*](https://en.wikipedia.org/wiki/Street_Fighter).
 In this video game, the player inputs a combination of buttons in sequence to perform flying spinning kicks and shoot fireballs; sweet.
-As the player grows more accustomed with the combos, they repeat moves by intuition, since they grow muscle memory.
+As the player grows more accustomed with the combos, they repeat moves by intuition, since they develop muscle memory.

 Without understanding how to send *command sequences* to tmux via the prefix key, you'll be dead in the water.